stephenteacher/TMC/README.md

-# STAR
+# TMC
-Stephen Teacher Academic Resources

 All my tiddlywikis for education so they don't keep getting lost (I keep forgetting where I put them)
 Mostly engineering related.

+I'll update this shortly with links.